flocked/Anima/Sources/Anima/Documentation/Anima.docc/Animations.md

 # Animations

-Anima provides decay, easing and spring animations.
+Anima provides Decay, Easing and Spring Animations.

 ## Overview

-There are three types of animations: Decay, Easing and Spring.
+There are three animations types: Decay, Easing and Spring.
 They let you animate properties conforming to ``AnimatableProperty``.

-You provide the inital value and target of the animation.
+You provide the inital and target value of the animation.

-To start an animation use      ``AnimationProviding/start(afterDelay:)``, to pause      ``AnimationProviding/pause()`` and to stop ``AnimationProviding/stop(at:immediately:)``.
+To change the state of the animation, use      ``AnimationProviding/start(afterDelay:)``, ``AnimationProviding/pause()`` and ``AnimationProviding/stop(at:immediately:)``.

 ``SpringAnimation/valueChanged`` gets called whenever the current value of the animation changes.